 A builder uses lots of small tools too.
 He uses a spirit level, which is a tool to make sure something is completely horizontal or vertical.
 A tape measure is a long flexible ruler which winds up into a small metal casing, and is used to measure things.
 A bigger tool he might use is a pneumatic drill which is a tool about one metre high that drills down into concrete to break it up.
 It is very noisy, so builders use ear protectors to cover their ears and muffle the loud noise.
 To stop people walking where builders are working a cone is used, which is a brightly coloured plastic marker that looks like an ice cream cone.
 They also use a hard hat, which is a hat that covers most of the head and is made out of strong plastic so that if something falls it won't damage their head.
 To make sure people don't walk in the way of a piece of machinery people wave a flag, which is a piece of brightly coloured material on a stick.
 The man who waves it is called a linesman.

 A board is a large, flat piece of wood, used for things like mixing cement on.
 It is often made out of plywood, which is a type of wood made out of lots of pieces of old bits of wood that are stuck together with glue.
 Some other material builders use is a girder, which is a large, heavy beam made out of strong metal.
 It is used to hold a building up, especially over a doorway or other weak area.
 A pipe is a long circular piece of metal which is hollow, so that water or gas can be pumped through it.
 Shingle is the name of the smalls stones that is mixed with sand and cement to make concrete.
 A trailer is attached to the back of a car and is used to carry materials around.

 Try our interactive hangman game about things you will find at a construction site.

 You may also be interested in our vocabulary notes about Workshop Tools.

-If you found this English vocabulary about Construction Sites useful, share it with others:
+If you found this English Vocabulary about Construction Sites interesting or useful, let others know about it: